Honus Wagner: Professional career

-Career before Major League Baseball
+Early career

 Honus' brother Albert "Butts" Wagner was considered the ballplayer of the family.
 Albert suggested Honus in 1895 when his Inter-State League team was in need of help.
 Wagner played for five teams in that first year, in three different leagues over the course of 80 games.

-In 1896, Edward Barrow, from the Wheeling Nailers team that Wagner was playing on, decided to take Honus with him to his next team, the Paterson Silk Sox (Atlantic League).
+In 1896, Ed Barrow played with Wagner with the Wheeling Nailers, and decided to take him with him to his next team, the Paterson Silk Weavers (Atlantic League).
 Barrow proved to be a good talent scout, as Wagner could play wherever he was needed, including all three bases and the outfield.
 Wagner hit .313 for Paterson in 1896 and .375 in 74 games in 1897.